Pradnya2203/Hogwarts_Bot/README.md

 12.spell_game: Pull up a random spell of the wizarding world 13.ping: Potrays the lag in messages provided by the muggle world

+Do check the images_final file as well to get the idea of the look of the bot Thanks